djhmateer/djhmateer.github.io/_posts/2021-12-08-how to find a problem worth solving.md

 Disruptors - ie jetski companies (as opposed to large ship) that can move fast

 Survivorship bias - correlation "proves" causality. ie a company succeeds, but not becuase of the reasons the founders think. ie is a form of selection bias.
 Ie becuase the founders selected to do certain things the company succeeded. not necessarily true.

+Launch list - emails / contacts to contact when ready to launch

 ## ROT